Yandex Cloud Interconnect

 As soon as your request is processed, our experts contact you to discuss the details.
 The service is provided when technically possible.

-- In the cloud, create a virtual network and subnets to connect the local network infrastructure to.
+- Create virtual networks and subnets in the cloud that the local network infrastructure will connect to.

 - On your side: